zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 Bug fixes:

-- Fixed the issue that caused the USS tree to colapse after renaming a folder.
+- Fixed the issue that caused the USS tree to collapse after renaming a folder.

 - Fixed the issue that prevented jobs with an octothorpe (#) in the name from opening.